vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 Mesh Refinement: Smoothly refine and improve mesh quality.

-Multi-platform: Compatible with Windows, Linux, Mac and more.

-Run on low end machines and/or machines with no graphical interface.

-Parametric Modeling: Create parametric models with a few clicks.

-Physical Groups: Group and organize entities into physical groups.

-Post-processing: Visualize, analyze and compare results with ease. ==> visualize and export computational results in a great variety of ways.
+Post-processing: Visualize, analyze and compare results with ease ==> visualize and export computational results in a great variety of ways.
 Gmsh can display scalar, vector and tensor datasets, perform various operations on the resulting post-processing views (see Post-processing module), can export plots in many different formats (see General options list), and can generate complex animations (see General tools, and t8.geo).

 built-in plug-ins ===> such as applying cuts, clips, and thresholding